joagre/ratatoskr/ideas/r.md

 }
 ```

-Functions are first class citizens:
+Functions are treated as first-class citizens:

 ```
 import stdio.lists